Singapore Coffee Market Research: What Consumers Actually Want

 What should coffee brands ask before investing in Singapore?

-For chain operators, the primary competitive threat is often not another branded chain.
-It is the kopitiam stall that costs one-fifth as much and sits in every HDB void deck.
-Understanding what consumers are actually trading off when they choose a SGD 6 latte over a SGD 1.20 kopi requires qualitative research that goes deeper than pricing surveys.
-The answer is usually a combination of air conditioning, WiFi, and the social permission to sit for an hour.
+For most branded chains, the primary competitive threat is not another chain — it is the kopitiam stall that costs one-fifth as much and sits in every HDB void deck.
+Research that only benchmarks your brand against other chains misses the core trade-off consumers make daily.
+The qualitative question is: what would make a consumer choose your SGD 6 latte over their SGD 1.20 kopi?
+The answer is almost never "taste."
+It is air conditioning, WiFi, and the social permission to sit for an hour.
+Understanding that trade-off is how you design a product and experience that earns the premium.

 How large is the genuine specialty coffee audience in Singapore?